 - or IRS records show wages from an employer the taxpayer has not worked for in the past.

 The IRS Identity Protection PIN (IP PIN) is a unique six digit number that is assigned each year to victims of identity theft for use when filing their federal tax return.
-The IRS issues a new PIN each year and mails the PIN to the taxpayer between November and January.

 This unique pin shows that a particular taxpayer is the filer of the return.
 The IP PIN will allow these individuals to avoid delays in filing returns and receiving refunds.
 If you receive an IP PIN from the IRS you must use it to confirm your identity on your current tax return.
 If you do not enter your assigned pin the IRS will reject the return and this will cause delays in processing your refund.

-- You may contact the IRS directly at 1-800-908-4490 Ext 245 to receive a replacement pin if you are unable or unwilling to create an account on IRS.gov.
+Also, you may contact the IRS directly at 1-800-908-4490 Ext 245 to receive a replacement pin if you are unable or unwilling to create an account on IRS.gov.

 How do I enter my IP PIN into the program?

 - Miscellaneous Forms